ssec-jhu/evolver-ng/docs/source/development/hardware.rst

 -----------------------------------

-Many drivers will want to use the shared serial bus attached to a standard eVolver setup, addressing a specific component on that line.
-Since this is a shared global resource that must be locked to avoid contention, it is defined at the main eVolver level.
-When the eVolver manager constructs hardware drivers, it passes itself in as the `evolver` attribute to the driver constructor, in a manner similar to::
+Many drivers will want to use the shared serial bus attached to a standard eVOLVER setup, addressing a specific component on that line.
+Since this is a shared global resource that must be locked to avoid contention, it is defined at the main eVOLVER level.
+When the eVOLVER manager constructs hardware drivers, it passes itself in as the `evolver` attribute to the driver constructor, in a manner similar to::